jschook89/mi2workforce-htmlq/README.md

-## Easy HtmlQ
+# Easy HtmlQ
 A minor change to HtmlQ to allow it to work with Firebase.
-For attribution, please cite the original authors of HtmlQ (HtmlQ information below)
+For attribution, please cite the original HtmlQ software and authors (HtmlQ information below).

 ## HtmlQ